-- (1) The effects of the proposed activity on the structural integrity of any defence against water; - (2) The effects on flood flows; - (3) The duration of the consent; - (4) The carrying out of measurements, samples, analysis, survey, and investigations; - (5) The provision of information to the Council at specified times.
+- The effects of the proposed activity on the structural integrity of any (1)defence against water; - (2) The effects on flood flows: - (3) The duration of the consent; - The carrying out of measurements, samples, analysis, survey, and (4) investigations; - (5) The provision of information to the Council at specified times.

-Note: The definition of floodway is given in Section 4 of the Plan.
+Note: The definition of floodway is given in Section 3 of the Plan.

-The Wellington Regional Council relies on the rules in District Plans, in the first instance, to ensure that land uses do not compromise flood protection.
+The Wellington Regional Council relies on the rules in district plans, in the first instance, to ensure that land uses do not compromise flood protection.
 This is the approach promoted by the Regional Policy Statement.
+The Wellington

-The Wellington Regional Council also relies on section 154 of the Soil Conservation and Rivers Control Act 1941 to ensure that defences against water are not damaged or destroyed.
+Regional Council also relies on section 154 of the Soil Conservation and Rivers Control Act 1941 to ensure that defences against water are not damaged or destroyed.

-It is important to ensure that there are no gaps in the application of these two laws that will result in communities being put at risk of flooding.
+It is important to minimise any gaps in the application of these two laws that will result in communities being put at risk of flooding from major rivers in the Region.
 Most flood protection structures and works can be addressed under the Soil Conservation and Rivers Control Act 1941.
-However, there is an element of uncertainty about whether some land uses in floodways would be captured if they resulted in the destruction or damage of "defences against water".
-A rule in a Regional or District Plan is necessary to avoid any uncertainty.
-The river corridors of the Otaki and Waikanae River are adequately looked after in the relevant District Plan but, at the present time, the River corridors of the Hutt, Waiohine, and Ruamahanga, are not.
+However, there is an element of uncertainty about whether some land uses in floodways would be captured by the provisions of the Soil Conservation and Rivers Control Act 1941.
+A rule in a regional or district plan is necessary to avoid any uncertainty.
+Withdrawal of the Transitional Regional Plan means that the floodways of Waiohine, Lower Ruamahanga, and Hutt Rivers are not adequately looked after at the time of notifying these changes.
+Therefore, the rule is necessary at the present time.